-When it’s Friday, fish day, and you want some comfort food why not think about making this healthy fish pie?
+When it’s Friday, or fish day, and you want some real comfort food, why not think about making this delicious healthy fish pie?

 Using up the catch